 What are we doing as a congregation

 Social Justice is an important part of Unitarian Universalism.
-The UUCiA strives to stand on the side of love and make our world a better place to live.
+The UUCiA strives to side with love and make our world a better place to live.
 The Social Justice Committee of the UUCiA meets and engages the congregation in activities such as carrying out service projects, bearing witness, fund-raising, and raising awareness on legislation around issues of concern.

 Overall guidance of our congregation’s social justice programs is directed by the Social Justice Committee (SJC).
 Permanent funding comes from the congregation’s Social Justice Endowment investments as well as from operating budget support.
 The contact for the SJC is Ellen Prokopow.

 The principal focus of the following local programs is Lawrence, the city of our origins, and/or Lowell.
 The following are places where the UUCiA and its members volunteer/donate regularly: